 There are a number of exempt non-cash vouchers and these include childcare vouchers up to certain limits or transport vouchers such as those to obtain a car parking space at or near the workplace.

 If you are allowed to use a credit card provided by your employer, your taxable benefit is the amount paid by your employer for any goods or services you buy on that card, unless these are purely for business purposes and you have your employer’s authority for the purchase on their behalf.
-[Or if the use of the card took place before 6 April 2016 and you also earned income at a rate of less than £8,500 per year.]

 Your employer might pay for you to have private medical cover.
 This is usually via a group plan organised by your employer.
 The benefit on which you pay tax is the cost to the employer for the cover you receive.
 In certain circumstances, from 1 January 2015 your employer may pay up to £500 for you to receive private medical treatment without that being a taxable benefit to you provided that certain conditions are satisfied.

 HMRC provide useful information about the private medical insurance benefit on the GOV.UK website.
 Although this is aimed at employers, it will also be useful to employees.